 The modeled process considers the welding of two thin plates of aluminum AA2195-T8 using the friction stir welding (FSW) process.
 Each plate has 610 mm in length, 102 mm in width and 8.13 mm in thickness.
 The pin tool has a shoulder diameter of 25.4 mm.
 The geometry of the workpiece and the pin tool in a typical FSW is shown in Fig. 1.
-The pin tool starts at 127 mm away from the edge, and stops after translation of 584.6 mm along the weld line.
+The pin tool starts at 12.7 mm away from the edge, and stops after translation of 584.6 mm along the weld line.
 The tool rotational speed is 240 rpm, and the tool translation velocity is of 2.36 mm/s; in this manner, the total welding time is 248 s.
 There is a pre-heat time (dwell period) of 5 seconds, in which the tool stands still at a distance of 12.7 mm from the border before it begins the translation.
+These parameters are the same used by Chao et al. (2003) in order to turn possible validate the code used in the present study.

 Figure 1.
-Geometry configuration of FSW
+Geometry configuration of friction stir welding (FSW).